kvz/metriks/README.md

 ### Configuration

-You can echo any of these in your `plugin.sh` to hangle behavior of metriks, here are the defaults so you might as well set none of these, and get the same results:
+You can echo any of these in your `plugin.sh` to change behavior of metriks, here are the defaults so you might as well set none of these, and get the same results:

 ```bash
 # config->interval  : 60